Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 A: Sure there are.
 There is for example this

 Q: Why do so many doctors have no website?
+Q: Why do so many doctors have no possibility to book a meeting online?
+Q: Why are they not using online meetings?
 Q: Is there a calendar standard which can be read by google, bots, etc.?

 # Usergroups